Commitment Gap via Correlation Gap: Introduction

-Our approach is closely related and inspired by the recent contributions of~\citep{BLW25}, where an efficient $2$-approximation for CICS under matroid constraints is developed.
+Our approach is closely related and inspired by the recent contributions of~\citep{BLW25}, where an efficient and ``universal'' $\frac{1}{2}$-approximation for CICS under matroid constraints is developed.
 This work introduces the idea of efficiently solving for the ex ante optimal policy of the CICS instance and then ``rounding'' it into an ex post feasible solution.
 The rounding is performed by exploiting an ex ante prophet inequality for the constraint, transferring the approximation factor.
-Importantly, the produced policy is not necessarily a committing one, and a factor of $2$ is necessarily lost in approximation by requiring an ex ante prophet inequality (even for single selection).
-In contrast, our approach provides a direct bound on the commitment gap and exploits an algorithm with a small frugal correlation gap, allowing us to obtain an improved $e/(e-1)$ approximation for CICS under matroid constraints.
+Importantly, the produced policy is not necessarily a committing one, and a factor of $\frac{1}{2}$ is necessarily lost in approximation by requiring an ex ante prophet inequality (even for single selection).
+In contrast, our approach provides a direct bound on the commitment gap and exploits an algorithm with a small frugal correlation gap, allowing us to obtain an improved $1-\frac{1}{e}$ approximation for CICS under matroid constraints.
+Furthermore, we improve the computational results of~\cite{BLW25} by showing that we can efficiently compute the ex ante optimal policy \textit{exactly} (compared to the FPTAS they design) and for \textit{any} MDP (compared to the special case of DAG-MDPs they consider).

+Prior to the work of~\cite{BLW25}, most known results for CICS applied to specific settings that are mostly generalizations of the Pandora's box problem, see for example \citep{GMS08, KWG16, S17, D18, BK19, EHLM19, GJSS19, BFLL20, AJS20, FLL22, BC22, BEFF23, BW24, DS24,CCHS24}.
+For more details on these variants, we defer the reader to the recent survey of~\citet{BC24-survey}.

 The study of the commitment gap for CICS was initiated by~\cite{CCHS24}.
 By extending the definition of surrogate values to MDPs, they are able to obtain ``local'' approximation conditions that characterize the quality of each commitment and compose into upper bounds for the commitment gap.
 Importantly, their conditions are instance-dependent and rely on both the structure of the underlying MPDs and the feasibility constraint; in contrast, our approach provides more universal bounds that only depend on the combinatorial constraint.
 By instantiating their framework with different variants of CICS, they are able to obtain novel bounds on the commitment gap.
-While our bounds for the maximization setting outperform their applications, they also obtain several bounds on the commitment gap for the minimization version of CICS , whereas our framework cannot produce any meaningful results in the minimization setting (\Cref{app:minimization}).
+While our bounds for the maximization setting outperform their applications, they also obtain several bounds on the commitment gap for the minimization version of CICS, whereas our framework cannot produce any meaningful results in the minimization setting (\Cref{app:minimization}).